dosomething-sagar/dosomething-sagar/README.md

 # Welcome to My GitHub Profile!

 ## About Me
 Hello there!
-I'm Sagar Malviya, and I'm currently working at FirstLogic Infosystem.
+I'm Sagar Malviya.
 I'm passionate about learning and currently focusing on enhancing my skills in **ReactJS** (for frontend), **Spring Boot** and **Hibernate** (for backend).
 When I'm not coding, you can find me exploring new technologies and contributing to open-source projects.

 ## Get in Touch